Phosphoresce/airlock/README.md

 2. I plan to monitor my time tables and I have partially mitigated time issues by creating a tentative schedule.
 3. I have the correct skillset for the project barring UI/UX design.
 I can mitigate this by learning what I can and utilizing well known frameworks.
 4. I accept the risk of illness, I typically wouldn't be able to do anything to mitigate it.
 5. I can mitigate the risk of bugs by testing thoroughly and completely.

-## Overview of Development
-High-level planned functionality is as follows:
-- Chatrooms
-- Links
-- Document and code collaboration
-- File sharing
-- Pictures?
-- GIFs/WEBMs?
+## Application Requirements

+Below is an outline of in-progress user stories and a link to a use/misuse case diagram.
+Both of these items will evolve throughout the development of the project.

+If something isn't hashed out to the point of testable and verifiable requirements please feel free to submit suggestions in the issues section!

+Do not try to implement a feature without specifying testable and verifiable requirements!
+I will not accept the pull request if you cannot tell me what it is supposed to accomplish and how I am supposed to test and verify it.

-### Outlined Tasks and Corresponding User Stories
+#### User Stories
 1. Connect to peers from direct IP (Ready for development)
   - Connect to a circle ([#1](https://github.com/Phosphoresce/airlock/issues/1))
     - If a peer is the first in the circle wait for incoming connections from other peers